The church is OPEN for private prayer during daylight hours.

 Forthcoming Services & Events

 LINTON.
 Bible Book Club Bible Book club is an informal monthly book club reading through the Bible one book at a time.
-The next Bible Book Club will be on Sunday 8th February at Wrens Nest.
-In February we will be discussing the three letters of John.
 Each session is stand alone and starts with refreshments at 10.30am, everyone welcome.
-Contact Charlotte for more information.
+Info Contact Charlotte

 UPTON BISHOP have a BCP communion Service at 9.30 am on the first Wednesday of each month.
 A quiet midweek service.
 All welcome”